AditM99/prox-challenge/README.md

 └─────────────────────────┘
 ```

 **Why this works better than grep alone:** Grep finds the right pages (it's good at exact matches).
-But the best chunk on that page might not contain the exact query terms — it might use synonyms or related terminology.
+But the best chunk on that page might not contain the exact query terms it might use synonyms or related terminology.
 TF-IDF reranking scores every chunk from those pages against the query semantically, surfacing the most relevant content even without exact keyword overlap.

 **Why not embeddings:** Embedding APIs add ~200ms latency per query, require an API key, and cost money.
 TF-IDF over 10-20 chunks takes <5ms and runs locally.
 For a corpus this size, the quality difference is negligible.

-The grep search itself is non-trivial — it supports quoted phrase matching, stem/partial matching ("volt" matches "voltage"), keyword bonuses, section title bonuses, and density normalization (shorter, focused chunks rank higher than long ones with sparse matches).
+The grep search itself is nonbtrivial, it supports quoted phrase matching, stem/partial matching ("volt" matches "voltage"), keyword bonuses, section title bonuses, and density normalization (shorter, focused chunks rank higher than long ones with sparse matches).

 ## Multimodal Response System

 ### Artifacts (Interactive Components)

-When a text answer isn't enough, Claude generates self-contained React components that render in a sandboxed iframe.
-The sandbox provides React 18, Tailwind CSS, and Lucide icons — no build step required.
+When a text answer isn't enough, Claude generates selfbcontained React components that render in a sandboxed iframe.
+The sandbox provides React 18, Tailwind CSS, and Lucide icons no build step required.
 Claude's code is compiled at runtime via Babel Standalone.

 Examples of what the agent generates: